 Crime prevention is the crew of a community's commitment to itself.

-The Horizon City Police Department Criminal Investigations Division consists of two full-time Detectives and one reserve Detective.
+The Horizon City Police Department Criminal Investigations Division consists of two full-time detectives.
 All felony cases are assigned for follow-up and Misdemeanor cases are assigned for follow-up when evidence or property has been seized or when required by the case investigation.
 The responsibilities of Detective consist of the following: